harnalashok/LLMs/install_ai_tools/quick_flowise_ollama/readme.md

-To quickly install dockers for flowise+ollama+chromadb+n8n follow this script
+To quickly install dockers for flowise+ollama+chromadb+n8n follow these scripts.
+Copy and paste as per where you are installing.
+<b>NOTE:</b>  In CR1 lab (and possibly in <ins>Gurugram</ins> lab) where Symantic anti-virus is installed on Windows machines, this anti-virus must be stopped before working on WSL-ubuntu machines.
-Press <b>F2</b> at boot time to change 'Bios settings' (scroll down in the bios settings screen) for secure boot (UEFI).
-Also use <b>Audit Mode</b>
+(<b>For CR2 only</b>: Press <b>F2</b> at boot time to change 'Bios settings' (scroll down in the bios settings screen) for secure boot (UEFI).
+Also use <b>Audit Mode</b>)
-From Windows machines having Symantic anti-virus, stop it,

 ## Script for wsl-noGpu
 ### For CR1 and For Gurugram labs
+Stop Symantic anti-virus first
+(copy and paste in WSL-Ubuntu terminal)
 ```
   DIRECTORY=/home/$USER/Documents
   if [ ! -d "$DIRECTORY" ]; then